quangphhr/JacobStrasse-Tramline/README.md

 * Both cars and trams are limit at 50 km/h
 * Histogram data and chart of car's life span, both directions.
 * Code for counting queue length at E3 and S7 (northward) at T6 and T8.
+* **For Validation** all car sources are changed to generate normal hour car for 1 hour, then rush hour car rate.
+The validation experiment runs for 2 hour only.

 ## Problem